chinnucsk/everybody_measures/README.md

-timeseriesDB
+EverybodyMeasures
 ===========

 This project has just started, not much here yet.

-The short time goal is to have fun and learn some Erlang.
+The short-time goal is to have fun, learn some Erlang, and experiment with the Lean Startup concepts

-More information on the project status can be found in the wiki.

 Have fun,